 The relatively flat (but still challenging) Mesa Trail spans a beautiful area just below the Flatirons and foothill peaks—the views just don’t quit.
 This is a longer run if you choose to take on the entire trail, but a few different trailhead options along the way make it very customizable.
 Pro tip: The northern half can be busy with hikers and trail runners, while the half closer to the El Dorado/South Mesa trailhead is often much quieter.

 6. Shut In Trail

 Start at the southern trailhead for a mostly downhill start, or start at the northern trailhead and have your downhill on the way back.
 The point at which you turn around is also totally up to you, so you can easily get in anywhere from 1–30 miles on this trail.
 Or try the Sleepy Gap to Reynolds Gap route, a 3.1-mile moderately trafficked out-and-back trail, mostly used for hiking and trail running.

-This Angeles National Forest run is a great option if you’re training to be at elevation or just want to give your lungs an extra workout.
-For all but a small portion of this 9.9-mile run, you will be above 8,000 feet taking in epic views and tackling the summits of Throop Peak, Mount Burnham, and Mount Baden-Powell.
+This Angeles National Forest run (also pictured at the top) is a great option if you’re training to be at elevation or just want to give your lungs an extra workout.
+For all but a small portion of this 9.9-mile run, you will be above 8,000 feet, taking in epic views and tackling the summits of Throop Peak, Mount Burnham, and Mount Baden-Powell.